Quality Rated - Help

 Bright from the Start: Georgia Department of Early Care and Learning supports inclusion with inclusion coordinators available in each region.
 These inclusion coordinators offer free training and other technical assistance to help families, child care providers and others identify resources, services, and supports to ensure that children are successfully included in early care and learning environments.
 They also promote and increase inclusive child care options for children with disabilities and their families in their communities.

-For more information about inclusion or to reach the inclusion coordinator in your area, use the links below.
+For more information about inclusion or to reach the inclusion coordinator in your area, follow the link below.

 Georgia Professional Development System (GaPDS)